koenrane/KR-new-site/content/i-found-greater-than-800-orthogonal-write-code-steering.md

 These orthogonal steering vectors are just adversarial vectors that are out of distribution for the model.
 : Some evidence for this hypothesis: the orthogonal steering vectors all have magnitudes much higher than the original MELBO vector (shown at $x=0$ in the plots), suggesting that there is something 'unnatural' going on.
 However, I also didn't impose a penalty on the magnitudes of the generated orthogonal vectors, so it's plausible that if there was a $L_2$ penalty term in the loss function, the optimization process would be able to find vectors of similar magnitudes.

 : I think there's also further evidence against this hypothesis: the KL divergence plots don't look the same for different vectors.
-They are clearly very different for the 'coding' and 'jailbreak' vectors than for the 'STEM' and 'alien species' vectors.
+They are clearly different for the 'coding' and 'jailbreak' vectors than for the 'STEM' and 'alien species' vectors.
 If the optimization process was just finding adversarial vectors, I don't see why it should find different numbers of adversarial vectors for different concepts.

 : Lastly, these vectors **do generalize across prompts**, which provides evidence against them being out of distribution for the model.
 To test this hypothesis, you could just have the model code a bunch of times and then see if any of the generated orthogonal vectors are strongly present in the residual stream.